 2) User-level Redshift Permissions

-The rights SELECT, INSERT, UPDATE, DELETE, REFERENCES, CREATE, TEMPORARY, and USAGE are supported by Amazon Redshift.
-Different object kinds are connected with different rights.
+The privileges SELECT, INSERT, UPDATE, DELETE, REFERENCES, CREATE, TEMPORARY, and USAGE are supported by Amazon Redshift.
+Different object kinds are connected with other rights.
 All these User-level permissions are a part of GRANT and REVOKE privileges:

 • SELECT: grants the ability to use a SELECT statement to fetch data from a table or view.
-For UPDATE and DELETE operations, the SELECT privilege is also required to reference existing column values.
+The SELECT privilege is also required to reference existing column values for UPDATE and DELETE operations.

 • INSERT: grants permission to use an INSERT or COPY statement to load data into a table.

-• DELETE: This gives you the ability to delete a data row from a table.
-SInce DELETE operations must reference table fields to decide which rows to delete, they also require the SELECT privilege.
+• DELETE: This allows you to delete a data row from a table.
+Since DELETE operations must reference table fields to decide which rows to delete; they also require the SELECT privilege.

 • REFERENCES: Gives you the ability to make a Foreign Key Constraint.
-This privilege must be granted on both the referenced and referring tables; otherwise, the user will be unable to create the constraint.
+This privilege must be granted on both the referenced and referring tables; otherwise, the user cannot create the constraint.

 • CREATE: